EISHA-NADEEM/EISHA-NADEEM/README.md

 ### About Me:
-I'm Muhammad Saqlain, a Final-Year Computer Science student passionate about building scalable and efficient solutions.
-My current skillset includes practical experience in Flutter for mobile app development, React for web development, foundational knowledge of containerization with Docker, and an understanding of AWS fundamentals.
-I'm actively expanding my expertise in the DevOps ecosystem and exploring the world of front-end development with React.
-Eager to contribute to innovative projects and continuously learn within a collaborative environment.
+A motivated Computer Science student and aspiring Software Engineer with experience in building efficient and user-friendly software solutions using web development technologies such as HTML, CSS, JavaScript, React, and frameworks like Bootstrap and Tailwind CSS.
+Knowledgeable in database concepts like MySQL and currently developing skills in web development technologies and frameworks, with hands-on practice and ongoing learning.
+Passionate about problem-solving, and continuous learning and seeking a software engineering role to contribute to impactful projects and develop both technical and managerial skills.

 -  How to reach me: eishanadeem010@gmail.com
 -  Linkedin: www.linkedin.com/in/eishanadeem